 • Recognize the growing number of women taking on a wide array of active woodland management roles.

 • Raise basic forestry and decision-making skills through hands-on activities.

 The Southeast Ohio chapter of WOW serves landowners, environmental professionals, and nature enthusiasts in a range of counties.
 They work closely with the Northeast Ohio chapter, but serve regional land needs more directly.
 Local chapter partners include Central State University Extension, Hocking Soil and Water Conservation District, ODNR’s Division of Forestry, Rural Action, and Ohio State University Extension.
-They offer both in person meetings and webinars (COVID-19 has restricted them to only webinars currently) focusing on a range of topics including NRCS’ Environmental Quality Incentives Program (EQIP) practices, tree identification, and non-timber forest products (NTFPs).
-They also offer more social events for community building and networking.
+They offer both in person meetings and webinars (COVID-19 restricted them to only webinars) focusing on a range of topics including NRCS’ Environmental Quality Incentives Program (EQIP) practices, tree identification, and non-timber forest products (NTFPs).
+They also offer social events for community building and networking.
 The topics shared at WOW events are community-driven and open to anyone interested in developing a better relationship with their land.

 Through our conversations with members of WOW, we learned women often do not feel they have the space to discuss land management goals and practices in existing environmental stewardship spaces.
 WOW provides individualized support to its members, providing a community and network of enthusiasts and professionals who care about managing their land equitably and sustainably.
 They want to demystify land management for women owners.